Important Candlestick Patterns to Know

 Types of Candlestick Patterns

-Candlestick patterns are used to help predict stock price action.
-There are dozens of candlestick patterns that some traders use to help recognize trading opportunities and better time their entries and exits, but there are four distinct ways to define potential outcomes of candlestick patterns:
+Candlestick patterns are used to help analyze stock price action.
+There are dozens of candlestick patterns that traders use to help recognize trading opportunities and better time their entries and exits, but there are four distinct ways to define potential outcomes of candlestick patterns:

 1. Bullish candlestick patterns show that a stock’s price is dominated by buyers and the price is likely to increase.

-3. Reversal candlestick patterns predict that the price trend of a stock is going to reverse.
+3. Reversal candlestick patterns may demonstrate that the price trend of a stock could reverse.

-4. Continuation patterns predict that the price will continue to head in the direction it’s currently going.
+4. Continuation patterns may indicate that the stock’s price will continue heading in the direction it’s currently going.

-It’s important to remember that some patterns are a signal not to trade.
+It’s important to remember that some patterns may be interpreted as a signal not to trade.
 Knowing when not to buy or sell is just as important as knowing when to take action.

 Bullish Candlestick Patterns